-One of the best oils that you can eat, regardless of diet.
-It is similar to olive oil in regards to its fatty acids profile, however, it is more heat-stable, which makes it a good choice when cooking.
+Avocado oil is one of the best oils that you can eat, regardless what diet you follow.
+It is similar to olive oil in regards to its fatty acids profile.
+However, avocado oil is more heat-stable, which makes it a good choice when cooking.

 Avocado oil is rich in oleic acid (a monounsaturated omega-9 fatty acid), which is beneficial for the heart and the cardiovascular system.
-It reduces the levels of triglycerides and LDL (the “bad”) cholesterol, while increasing HDL (the “good”) cholesterol, thus improving your blood lipid profile.
-Moreover, it has antioxidant properties and might help combat arthritis.
+It reduces the levels of triglycerides and LDL (the “bad”) cholesterol, while increasing HDL (the “good”) cholesterol, thus improving your blood lipid profile (1).
+Moreover, it has antioxidant properties and might help combat arthritis (2).

 Olive oil comes in a few versions – extra virgin, virgin, and refined.
-Extra virgin will carry the most flavour and is the least refined of the three, however, it is relatively unstable, so buying local is a good idea.
+Extra virgin will carry the most flavor and is the least refined of the three.
+However, it is relatively unstable, so buying local is a good idea.

 Extra virgin olive oil has long been known as one of the healthiest fats out there, due to its high monounsaturated fat content (78%), and the amount of antioxidants it contains.

-It has been used for centuries by people in the Mediterranean and has been linked to prevention of heart disease in these populations, so if you’d like to use products that have survived the test of time, extra virgin olive oil is a good bet (1).
+It has been used for centuries by people in the Mediterranean and has been linked to prevention of heart disease in these populations.
+So if you’d like to use products that have survived the test of time, extra virgin olive oil is a good bet (3).

-Tips: It is delicious on salads and can be used for light sautéeing.
-It’s not advisable to use it for frying or for baking, as it has a relatively low smoking point.
+Tip: It is delicious on salads and can be used for light sautéeing.
+It’s not advisable to use it for frying or for baking, as it has a relatively low smoke point.